oncodash/ontoweaver/README.md

     - map:
         column: SOURCE_PROPERTY
         to_property: genesymbol # Give name of the property.
-        for_object: source # Node type to which the property will be linked.
+        for_object: protein_source # Temporary node type to which the property will be linked.
     # Properties of for the node type 'target'
     - map:
         column: TARGET_PROPERTY
         to_property: genesymbol
-        for_object: target # Node type to which the property will be linked.
+        for_object: protein_target # Temporary node type to which the property will be linked.

 ```

 Notice how in this way, we avoid mapping the `source` properties to the `target` node types, and instead map then to the source node type.
-The vice-versa is also true, we avoid mapping the `target` properties to the `source` node types, and instead map them to the target node type.
+We also avoid mapping the `target` properties to the `source` node types, and instead map them to the target node type.

-This way, were it not for the `final_type: protein` clause, the `source` and `target` nodes would have been created with
+Without the `final_type: protein` clause, the `source` and `target` nodes would have been created with
-their own respective segregated properties.
-Notice that there would be two types of the node `A` created, one with the `source_1`
+all the mapped properties, because by default, OntoWeaver attach properties to all nodes of the _type_.

-property, and the type of the node being `source`, and the other with the `target_1` property, and the type of the node being `target`.
+However, with the `final_type: protein` clause, the `source` and `target` nodes are converted to the same `protein` type, at the very end of the mapping, after the properties have been attached to the nodes.

-However, with the `final_type: protein` clause, the `source` and `target` nodes are converted to their supertype `protein` on-the-fly,
+The mapping thus results in the creation of three nodes: `A`, `B`, and `C`, all having the type `protein`.

-and the mapping results in the creation of three nodes: `A`, `B`, and `C`, all holding the type `protein`.
+Note that node `A`  have now been instantiated twice, with different properties attached to each instance.
-Node `A` will have, following reconciliation (for more information see the `Information Fusion` section), the properties
+However, the expected result would be to have a single instance, with all the properties combined.
-`source_1` and `target_2`, node `B` will have the property `target_1`, and node `C` will have the property `source_2`.
+To solve this kind of issue, OntoWeaver provides a "reconciliation" feature, that can be called after the mapping, onto the list of nodes.
+For more information see the `Information Fusion` section.

 An edge of type `protein_protein_interaction`,  will be created from node `A` to node `B`, as well as from node `C` to node `A`.